The mission of the Center for Computational Research (CCR) is to:

 (4) Foster economic development and job creation in WNY and NYS by providing local industry with access to advanced computing/data resources, including hardware, software and consulting services.

-In addition to providing access to state-of-the-art computational and visualization resources, CCR's staff, who are comprised of computational scientists, software engineers, and database administrators, provide a wide range of services to facilitate faculty led research including custom software and GUI interface development, advanced database design, scientific programming support, scientific visualization support, and bioinformatics support.
+In addition to providing access to state-of-the-art computational and visualization resources, CCR's staff, who are comprised of computational scientists, software engineers, and database administrators, provide a wide range of services to facilitate faculty led research including custom software and GUI interface development, (big) data analytics, scientific programming support, scientific visualization support, and bioinformatics support.

 In addition, CCR offers courses in high-performance computing and molecular modeling, training and workshops in specific aspects of high-end computing, a graduate certificate in computational science, and summer workshops for high-school students.